dieterich-lab/tribe-workflow/README.md

 ## Basic steps

-The command line call above will do the following
+Generally, all BAM files will be pre-processed according to the procedure detailed below

 1. Filter read mapping by mapping quality MapQ (>=20)
 2. Mark Duplicates (with picard tools)